 Make it a habit to update your bank passbook regularly, perhaps once a month or quarter.
 This keeps your records current and makes it much easier to track expenses and income for tax purposes.

-- Transaction Dates: Every entry is timestamped, crucial for matching with receipts and tax periods.
+- Transaction Dates: Every entry is timestamped, which is crucial for matching with receipts and tax periods.

 - Transaction Descriptions: Brief notes explain the nature of the transaction, such as “NEFT,” “UPI,” “ECS,” or “INT CR.”